 There’s no end of advice contained in the thousands of parenting books lining the bookshelves to help us in our quest to raise our kids.
 Doctors, academics, child psychologists, therapists and experts are primed, ready to tell us how to handle this parenting lark.
-Nobody said it was going to be easy, but we’re muddling through with the work-life balance, and the kids are alright (aren’t they?).
+Nobody said it was going to be easy, but we’re muddling through with Covid, lockdown and the work-life balance.
+The kids are alright (aren’t they?).

 Instead it shares beautifully honest anecdotes and illustrations from the parenting front line demonstrating that it’s perfectly possible to love your children with the whole of your heart whilst finding them incredibly irritating at the same time.
 From pregnancy to starting school, Hurrah For Gin takes you through the exciting, frustrating, infuriating and wonderful whirlwind of parenthood, offering solidarity and a friendly hug after a tough day.

 Extracted from Hurrah for Gin: